HOW LONG DOES IT TAKE? Five or more team meetings

-Many men live lives of quiet desperation, but in NOM we support you to live a passionate life.
+Many men live lives of quiet desperation, but in Momentum we support you to live a passionate life.
 Each man has a unique set of skills, expectations and values and so it is very valuable to know what each man on a team thinks about living passionately.

 One premise of living a fulfilling life is that balance leads to enrichment.
 Having a rich social life can aid in having a wonderful family life, being in optimum physical condition can open up new vistas for vacations and travel, enjoying your time off can make work more meaningful and so on.

 Here are the categories of our lives that we will examine.

 - Personal Development

 This process takes about 5 weeks, about 30 min. of team time for the first week, about an hour for the 2nd week and the whole team meeting for the final weeks.
 The final meeting takes about 45 min of team time.
 This process works far better to have every man be at every meeting during the process and commit to engage with it fully.

 What we are going to do is make a list of 100 meaningful lifetime dreams… these are things that we deeply aspire to create in our lives before we die.
 You will notice that this is not a “bucket list” type of exercise, as most of these dreams are relational rather than sight seeing trips or travel adventures we want to complete.